Getting Fired: Things To Do When You Lose Your Job

 People lose their job for several reasons.
-As many as the terms employers use to tell you why they’re letting you go – your job performance is poor, the company is downsizing (or rightsizing), the business is cost cutting, making adjustments or reorganizing.
+It could be that your job performance is poor, the company is downsizing (or rightsizing), the business is cost-cutting, making adjustments, or reorganizing.

-Getting fired from work is something we try not think about but it really helps to be prepared when it does happen.
-It happened to me once, it happened to a friend of mine months ago, and it could happen to you.
+Getting fired from work is something we try not to think about, but it really helps to be prepared when it happens.
+It happened to a friend months ago, it happened to a neighbor last week, and it could happen to you.

 So what do you do when you receive such bad news?
-Here are some things that could help you bounce back to your feet and help you get back into the game.
+Here are some things that could help you bounce back to your feet and help you to get into the game again.

 Know the reason why you’re getting fired.